-Smart marketers still need to keep these principles of great content marketing in mind:
+Smart marketers still need to keep these principles in mind:

 - Be generous.
 Generosity is sexy.
 When your free content is so valuable that it makes you a little uncomfortable, you know you’ve got it right.

 - Produce enjoyable content.
 Only ad men like advertising.
 If your content looks like an ad, it will be overlooked or thrown away.
 Make your “advertising” too valuable to throw away by wrapping it in wonderfully beneficial, readable content.

 - Attract the right people.
 Content marketing helps your SEO efforts, but don’t make the mistake of writing for search engines.
 Always write for people first, and then make your content search-engine friendly so new readers can find you.

 And, of course, always remember the first rule of Copyblogger.

 Really good content is unsurpassed at building rapport, delivering a sales message without feeling “salesy,” and getting potential customers to stick around.